moztom/Deck_Scraper/README.md

 Next, open the .env file with a text editor (.env may be a hidden file) and paste the Account SID, Auth Token, twilio phone number, and your verfied phone number as shown in the comments in the file.
 Save and exit the file.

+**Important Note**: Don't upload your edited .env file anywhere on the internet.
+Other people have web scrapers that will alert them that you have uploaded your twilio details and personal phone number.

 Now you should be good to go!

 ## Usage